GeovanyMendess/travel_A/README.md

 ### Acessing database

 Initialize mongo DB compass and use option connect.
 Use the following code to acess the database:
-'mongodb+srv://visitor:A8DJaAMCgAg4WZP@cluster0-siiem.gcp.mongodb.net/test'
+'mongodb+srv://visitor:A8DJaAMCgAg4WZP@cluster0-siiem.gcp.mongodb.net/test'.

-The information is stored at test/travels;
+The information is stored at DB test.